onflow/flow/flips/20210916-nft-metadata.md

 ## Drawbacks
 This standard does not include any required ways to store the metadata, and therefore some of the metadata could be dynamic depending on how the NFTs are authored.
-This is a double edged sword, it allows for greater flexibility, but also means that some of the metadata returned by an NFT’s view may not be immutable.
+This is a double edged sword; it allows for greater flexibility, but also means that some of the metadata returned by an NFT’s view may not be immutable.
 This, however, may be desirable.
 For instance, a game may allow an NFT to be used as a character in the game and expose a view that exposes a member containing the character's health.